 Books and supplies

-The costs for things like laundry and telephone fall under personal expenses.
+The monthly costs for things like laundry, clothes, hygiene, and phone fall under personal expenses.
 Keep careful track of these as they can quickly build up.
-To help you plan, the national average for four-year public colleges is $1,989.00.
+To help you plan, the national average monthly cost — estimated by the IRS — is $83 for apparel and services, $36 for personal care products and services, $32 for housekeeping supplies, and $143 for miscellaneous.
+Cell phone plans range from $9.99 per month and up, and laundry is approximately $6 per week (or about $3 per load).

 Travel is usually not added to the budget, unless the student lives more than a few hundred miles away from campus.
 If a figure has not been provided, make your own estimate based on the means and the frequency that your child plans to travel.
-If you can’t discourage your teen from taking their own car, someone needs to plan to pay the campus’s parking fees.
+If you can’t discourage your teen from taking their own car, factor in monthly campus parking fees.